lucidworks/lucidworks-view/docs/HowToStyleSearchUI.md

-# How To Style Your Tiara
+# How To Style the UI

-Since Tiara is built using Foundation for Apps, it shares the same cross-browser compatibility:
+Since Lucidworks View is built using Foundation for Apps, it shares the same cross-browser compatibility (though we haven't tested all of these):

 >http://foundation.zurb.com/apps/docs/#!/compatibility